 The protocol is named after a war veteran of the Normandy landings named George Herbert, who lived with dementia in a care home.
 Mr Herbert went missing and sadly died while searching for his childhood home.

-The protocol was initially designed to help Norfolk Police find people, such as Mr Herbert, who went missing from care homes, by encouraging family members and carers to compile useful information which could be used in the event of a person going missing.
+The protocol was initially designed to help Norfolk Police find people, such as Mr Herbert, by encouraging family members and carers to compile useful information which could be used in the event of a person going missing.

 The protocol was first implemented to help those living with dementia who live in care homes.
 18 months after this initiative was launched, the protocol was broadened for those with dementia who live independently in their own homes.